Regulations and Tips for RV Parking on Residential Property

 Local Zoning Laws

 Municipal zoning regulations are critical to the oversight of what can be parked on residential properties, including guidelines for RV parking.
 Zoning laws also cover the parking and storage of other types of motor vehicles on residential properties.
 Such laws typically outline permissible vehicle types and may impose size constraints on recreational vehicles.
-For example, in California, the rules governing where one can park an RV differ from city to city and hinge upon various local ordinances as well as zoning codes.
+For example, in California, the rules governing where one can park an RV differ from city to city and hinge upon various local ordinances as well as zoning codes intended to maintain public health, safety, and welfare.

 While certain regions may allow homeowners to station an RV within their driveways, it’s important they heed any weight restrictions that serve to safeguard driveway surfaces against damage.
 Occupying an RV as a permanent residence while situated on a residential lot might contravene neighborhood zoning statutes, thereby risking fines or compulsory removal.